ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Energy System
 There is a single (numerical) energy pool for each player, the maximum energy you can have at any given time is 10.
 At round end, players retain up to 2 energy and any excess is discarded (banked energy limit of 2 is separate from the main 10 energy limit).
 Players begin the game with 2 energy counters and gain an additional one after each round (maximum is also 10).
 Each round, players get 1 energy for each of their energy counters.

+Note: Try testing maximum energy gain from round starting at 6 or something like that.

 ---
 ## Power Sources
 Sources are the main categorization of cards & affect which cards you will likely have in your deck, as to play cards from a source you must also have other cards of that source to meet it's source devotion requirement (appears as a number of symbols for given sources).
 The power sources are diegetic concepts people in Atnia value, they represent the ways you can rally new allies to your side and do magical feats.
 The 7 sources are: